A Step-by-Step Guide to Get Your Pool Summer-Ready

 Test, Then Treat

-Use a reliable testing kit or take a sample to a local pool store.
-You'll need to check pH, total alkalinity, calcium hardness, and sanitizer levels (like chlorine).
+Test with a reliable kit, or take a sample to a local pool store.
+Check pH, total alkalinity, calcium hardness, and your sanitizer (usually chlorine).

 Shock Treatment